Kids safely training BJJ

 You learn safe movement

-The first class starts with simple movement, balance, and control.
+The first training session starts with simple movement, balance, and control.

 You train at a beginner pace